 “Congratulations, Tony.
 You guys did such a fantastic job this year.
 You’ve raised the bar for every other team at Wilson High.”

 “Thanks, Scott.
 Have you seen my folks?
-I want to show them my letterman’s sweater.”
+I want to show them my letterman’s jacket.”

 “Yeah, they’re right over there with your aunt and uncle.”
 He pointed across the quad.